Gravitational Atoms from Topological Stars: Introduction

 \paragraph{\textbf{Bound modes are strictly normal:}} massive modes can be exponentially suppressed at infinity if their mass $\mu$ is sufficiently large to endow them with a negative ``binding energy''.
 We show that, in those cases, the modes must be strictly normal, that is, their frequencies are exactly real, $\omega\in\mathbb{R}$.
 We show this geometrically, employing conservation laws, and our argument does not rely on the (spatial) separability properties of the solutions.
 A similar statement is expected to hold for any compact object supported by geometry and topology where, in stark contrast with BHs, the regularity of fluctuations at the spacetime's center entails absence of dissipation.

 \paragraph{\textbf{Geometric particle limit and cloud versus inner modes:}} considering neutral probes (no charge or KK momentum), in the limit $\mu r_{b}\gg1$, we show that solutions are governed by congruences of timelike geodesics.
 This allows us to identify two broad families of modes, dubbed \textit{cloud} and \textit{inner} modes.
 The former have a large angular momentum $\ell \gg \mu r_{b}$ and are exponentially localized around stable circular geodesics.
-They cease to exist for angular momenta lower than $\ell \sim \sqrt{3} r_{s}\mu$, where $r_{s}$ is a length fixed by $r_{b}$ and $R_{y}$ and related to the ISCO by $r_{ISCO}=3 r_{s}$.
-The behavior of modes changes abruptly below that threshold and becomes dictated by the inner structure of the geometry -- these are the inner modes.
-The separation between both families, at $\ell \sim \sqrt{3} r_{s}\mu$, is associated with the ISCO and the modes inherit some of its properties.
-This is illustrated in Figure \ref{Fig:Intro1}.
+They cease to exist for angular momenta lower than $\ell \sim \sqrt{3} r_{s}\mu$, where $r_{s}$ is a length fixed by $r_{b}$ and $R_{y}$ and related to the ISCO by $r_{\rm ISCO}=3 r_{s}$.
+The behavior of modes changes abruptly below this threshold and becomes dictated by the inner structure of the geometry: these are the inner modes.
+The separation between the two families, at $\ell \sim \sqrt{3} r_{s}\mu$, is associated with the ISCO, and the modes inherit some of its properties.
+This is illustrated in Fig.~\ref{Fig:Intro1}.

-\paragraph{\textbf{The hydrogenic limit:}} in the opposite regime, where $\mu r_{b}\ll1$, the normal mode spectrum (restricting here to zero-KK modes) becomes hydrogenic,
+\paragraph{\textbf{The hydrogenic limit:}} in the opposite regime, where $\mu r_{b}\ll1$, the normal mode spectrum (restricting attention to zero-KK modes) becomes hydrogenic,

-A similar behavior is also present in the superradiant quasi-bound states of rotating BHs \cite{DetweilerGA,Baumann:2019eav}, in the limit $\mu M\ll1$, where $M$ is the BH's mass.
-One difference is the fine structure constant, here $\sim\mu r_{s}$ while $\sim\mu M$ for BHs.
-However, the most important difference is that in the TS case these modes are truly stationary states, unlike for BHs where they are generically unstable~\cite{Hod:2012px,Herdeiro:2014goa,Carretero:2025eqh,Nicoules:2025bhh}.
+A similar behavior is also present in the superradiant quasi-bound states of rotating BHs~\cite{DetweilerGA,Baumann:2019eav}, in the limit $\mu M\ll1$, where $M$ is the BH's mass.
+One difference is the fine structure constant, which here is proportional to $\mu r_{s}$, while it is proportional to $\sim\mu M$ for BHs.
+However, the most important difference is that in the TS case these modes are truly stationary states, unlike for BHs, where they are generically unstable~\cite{Hod:2012px,Herdeiro:2014goa,Carretero:2025eqh,Nicoules:2025bhh}.